 The line from Santo Domingo to Parque Arvi is open from Tuesday to Saturday from 0900 until 1800.
 On Sundays and public holidays, the line is open from 0830 to 1800.
 The cable car to Arvi Park is closed on Mondays as the park is closed on Mondays.

 How to Return from Parque Arvi – what to know

 Check the last car time as you arrive at the Parque Arvi cable car station.
 Usually, the cable car closes at 1800, and you will want to arrive there by 1730, as there are usually lines to leave the park.
 If you arrive after this time you will need to take a bus to return to Medellin.

 What to Wear to Parque Arvi

-Parque Arvi is located at a higher altitude than Medellin – you will be spending time at between 2200 and 2600 metres above sea level.
+Parque Arvi is located at a higher altitude than Medellin – you will be spending time at between 2200 and 2600 meters above sea level.
 Parque Arvi is typically colder than Medellin, so bring layers.
-There’s also the potential for a little more rain here than Medellin.
+There’s also the potential for a little more rain here than in Medellin.

 We recommend bringing the following to Parque Arvi

 - Wear walking shoes/sneakers